Steve Masakowski: Early life

 Masakowski was born in New Orleans, Louisiana, on September 2, 1954.
 The Beatles influenced his desire to play guitar.
 When he was fourteen, he played bass guitar and co-founded the band Truth, which was based on the rock band Cream.
 In high school he became interested in composing, and he started taking guitar lessons to learn about harmony.
 His teacher introduced him to the music of jazz guitarists Joe Pass, Wes Montgomery, Pat Martino, and Lenny Breau.

 He went to the Berklee College of Music in 1974, studying music theory, arranging, and composition.
 After getting his degree, he returned to New Orleans with his girlfriend, jazz guitarist Emily Remler, and founded the group Fourplay (not to be confused with the later jazz group of the same name).
-From 1976 to 1978, he studied classical composition and orchestration with Bert Braud, a teacher at the New Orleans Center for Creative Arts who also taught Terence Blanchard, Harry Connick, Jr., Branford Marsalis, and Wynton Marsalis.
+From 1976 to 1978, he studied classical composition and orchestration with Bert Braud, a teacher at the New Orleans Center for Creative Arts who also taught Terence Blanchard, Lauren Bernofsky, Harry Connick, Jr., Branford Marsalis, and Wynton Marsalis.

 Returning to New Orleans

 In the early 1980s, Masakowski played regularly with local New Orleans musicians such as Earl Turbinton, Jr., Alvin Tyler, and Willie Tee.
 With Singleton and drummer Johnny Vidacovich, he accompanied visiting musicians such as Randy Brecker, Tom Harrell, Art Baron, and Dave Liebman.
 He founded the group Mars with Larry Sieberth (keyboards), James Singleton (bass), and James Black (drums).
 The band played a mixture of jazz and electronic music, sometimes combined with visual art created by Jon Graubarth.
 Dave Liebman played on the first Mars album (1983).

 In 1982, Masakowski founded the Composers Recording Studio with harpist Patrice Fisher, guitarist Jimmy Robinson, and violinist Denise Villere.
 He often acted as audio engineer and sometimes record producer.
 The studio lasted about ten years and recorded Harry Connick Jr., Ellis Marsalis Jr., Tony Dagradi, the Dirty Dozen Brass Band, and pianist James Drew.

 For three years, Masakowski worked in a duet with pianist Ellis Marsalis, Jr. In 1987, he joined Astral Project.
 From 1993–1996, he toured with singer Dianne Reeves.
 He leads the band Nova NOLA, whose members include his son, double bassist Martin, and his daughter, vocalist Sasha Masakowski.
 He released two albums for Blue Note Records: What It Was (1994) and Direct AXEcess (1995).
 New Orleans guitarist, banjoist, and historian Danny Barker wrote the liner notes for What It Was.
 When Barker died in 1994, he bequeathed his acoustic guitar to Masakowski.

-He was hired by Marsalis to teach in the jazz program at the University of New Orleans.
+Masakowski was hired by Marsalis to teach in the jazz program at the University of New Orleans (UNO).
 In 1991, he became a full-time faculty member.
 After the retirement of Marsalis and a short tenure by Terence Blanchard, he became Chair of Jazz Studies and director of the jazz program in 2004.
+Masakowski retired from UNO in 2022.